Learn about barriers to market entry and local requirements, i.e., things to be aware of when entering the market for this country.

-- Infrastructure: The Philippines lags many of its neighbors in infrastructure development.
+- Infrastructure: The Philippines lags behind many of its neighbors in infrastructure development.
 Traffic congestion in Metro Manila continues to be a major problem.
-Prior to the pandemic, overcapacity in international airports across the country presents a significant impediment to development and tourism.
+Prior to the pandemic, overcapacity in international airports across the country presented a significant impediment to development and tourism.
 Port congestion is regularly raised as a constraint to business.
 In addition, the country ranks as one of the lowest in the region for internet penetration, connectivity, and speed, but costs are comparable to the American market.
 Cyber security remains a concern.

 - Philippine Government Procurement: There are procurement opportunities in the Philippine Government, but a local partner is generally required.
 The law on government procurement (Republic Act No. 9184) calls for the lowest calculated and responsive bid and, has cumbersome bureaucratic procedures and significant paperwork requirements.
-See the “Selling to the Government” section for more information.
+See the “Selling to the Public Sector” section for more information.

 - Highly Price-Sensitive Market: U.S. products are generally known for high quality but are also more expensive.
 U.S. exporters should not expect to apply their U.S. pricing strategy in this market.
-Distributors and customers will request payment terms.
+Distributors and customers request payment terms.